Paycheck Protection Program overview

 Here's what we know

 On Friday, May 15, the SBA and U.S. Treasury released the first iteration of the PPP Loan Forgiveness Application, which detailed instructions on borrowers’ responsibilities under the program.
 On Friday, June 5, President Trump signed the Paycheck Protection Program Flexibility Act.
 The PPP Flexibility Act amends the CARES Act to modify certain provisions related to the forgiveness of loans under the Paycheck Protection Program.
+On July 23, the SBA released additional procedures for lenders and expressed they expect to begin accepting forgiveness application decisions on August 10.

 - Providing an option for most borrowers to extend their covered period for loan forgiveness